LyteNyte Grid logo for light mode. Links back to the documentation home page.

 To determine if a feature is exclusively part of the PRO edition, look for the Tag indicating the feature is only available for LyteNyte PRO icon next to the feature name on the navigation bar.

-For a complete feature comparison between Core and PRO, check out our price page.
+For a complete feature comparison between Core and PRO, check out our pricing page.

 In this guide, you will build a data table inspired by the log tables in Vercel and DataDog.